Terrorism in New Zealand: Rainbow Warrior bombing

 France initially denied responsibility for the attack, but later admitted its role.
-Two of the French agents involved in the attack were arrested, convicted, and jailed, while several others escaped.
+Two of the French agents involved in the attack were arrested, convicted, and sentenced to 10 and 7 years on a military camp in French Polynesia.
+They were released in less than 2 years.
+Several others escaped prosecution.
 French defence minister Charles Hernu eventually resigned over the affair.
-Prime Minister David Lange later referred to the sinking as "a sordid act of international state-backed terrorism."
+New Zealand Prime Minister David Lange later referred to the sinking as "a sordid act of international state-backed terrorism."